arnoudb/frostybot/INSTALLATION.md

   ![screenshot2](https://i.imgur.com/ViAiBWY.png "Screenshot")

-* Next, move the frostybot directory to your /var/www/html/ directory using the following command.
+* Next, move the frostybot directory to your web root directory (/var/www/html/ on Ubuntu using Apache) using the following command.
 You will need sudo privileges to complete this step.
+If your web root is different to /var/www/html then replace it with the relevant directory.

       sudo mv frostybot-master /var/www/html/frostybot

 ### Post-Install Configuration

 * Next we need to configure directory ownership and permissions.
-Run the following commands:
+Run the following commands (replace /var/www/html with your web root directory if it is different):

       cd /var/www/html
       sudo chgrp -R www-data frostybot